ROTBOW/not_200_club/Readme.md

 - The script will save after each coach, if it fails it will have all data up to the last coach it finished
 - The output file is generated in the 'res' directory upon script completion.
 - The script will create the 'res' directory if it does not exist.

-This document was written with the assistance of CursorBot, a tool powered by GPT-4.